 4. Cash Advances are things that other people or businesses provide.
 These items can be included on the funeral statement as a service to the family.
 These items may be:

-We find that the average funeral today is around $10,000 including all standard items listed above.
+We find that the average funeral today is ranges from $10,000 to $12,000 including all standard items listed above.
 The biggest variables include the casket, vault and cemetery expenses.
 A very basic traditional service can be less than $6000 or a very elaborate one can be more than $20,000